mdeguzis/SteamOS-Tools/docs/Debian-Software-README.md

 ## About
-This script aids in installing basic or full sets of Debian software to SteamOS.
+This script aids in installing basic, full, or custom sets of Debian software to SteamOS.

 ## Usage